Aliceby TranX

 The five ways the GA4 API quietly ruins your data

 The GA4 Data API isn't broken — it's just designed for simplicity, not precision.
-And for ecommerce brands making real money decisions, that gap is expensive.
+And for SaaS and ecommerce teams making real budget decisions, that gap is expensive.

 1. Sampling kicks in faster than you think

 Once your query touches more than 10 million events, GA4 takes a sample and scales it up.
-For a mid-size ecommerce store doing 50K sessions a day with enhanced ecommerce tracking, that threshold can be hit with just a few weeks of data.
+For a mid-size site doing 50K sessions a day with enhanced ecommerce or product event tracking, that threshold can be hit with just a few weeks of data.

 Standard Reports are unsampled, but they're rigid — you can't customize them.
 Explorations give you flexibility but introduce sampling.
 The API inherits the same problem.
 You get convenience or accuracy, not both.